 Explanation: Ocean is the largest ecosystem on Earth.
 When we see the Earth from space we can only see blue color.
 That is due to water, seventy percent of Earth’s surface is covered by water, Water is vital for the survival of all living things.

 8. Where can we see coral reefs?

 Explanation: Coral reefs come under Marine ecosystems.
 Marine ecosystems are highly saline water.
 Coral reefs are very rich in species and are found only in shallow trophical seas.
 The coral reefs in India are around the Andaman and Nicobar islands and found in the Gulf of Kutch.

 9. Which of the following is among the world’s most productive ecosystems in terms of biomass production?

 d) River ecosystems

 Explanation: Brackish water ecosystems in river deltas are covered by mangrove forests and are among the world’s most productive ecosystems in biomass production.
-Sunderbans in delta of Ganges river is one of the example.
+Sunderbans in a delta of Ganges river is one of the example.

 10. Which is the simplest aquatic ecosystem?